AlyMar1994/UFoCP-OLD/README.md

 ----

 ## License
-    The Unofficial Forces of Corruption Patch (UFoCP) is a patch dedicated to fixing most of the issues within STAR WARS: Empire at War – Forces of Corruption by Petroglyph Games.
+    The Unofficial Forces of Corruption Patch ("UFoCP") is a patch dedicated to fixing most of the issues within STAR WARS: Empire at War – Forces of Corruption by Petroglyph Games.
     Copyright (C) 2018  Connor ("AlyMar1994") Hess.

     This program is free software: you can redistribute it and/or modify